ansemjo/homepage/content/posts/2021/mksquashfs-from-stdin-and-sign/index.md

 ## Signing the checksum

-At this point it is trivial to just sign the checksum file however you like before you append both the `checksum` and `checksum.sig` to the archive.
+At this point it is trivial to just sign the checksum file however you like before you append the `disk.img.sig` to the archive.
 I like `signify` as a lightweight alternative to GPG -- but you do you.
 Signify can't directly sign the disk image because it limits the length of the message that you can sign.

 ## Wrap it up